KorAP/Krill/misc/payloads.md

 # Payload Handling in Krill
 Apache Lucene supports payloads as arbitrary byte sequences to store information for terms specific to any token position.
 Krill uses payloads to store various information in a compact way.
-This documents describes the payload information for index payloads (payloads stored in the index for different term concepts) and computed payloads (payloads created during the retrieval phase).
+This document describes the payload information for index payloads (payloads stored in the index for different term concepts) and computed payloads (payloads created on-the-fly during the retrieval phase).

+## Token positions
+Token positions mark the positions between tokens.
+All tokens are indexed at the start position.
+A simple token always has implicitely an end position of start position ```+ 1```.
+That means, the end position of a span will always be the token position of the final token of the span ```+ 1```.

 ## Payload Type Identifier (PTI)
 Payloads (both indexed and computed) have a leading byte indicating the type of the payload sequence.
 This is necessary because the origin (i.e. the requested term) of a payload is lost during the retrieval phase.
 Payload type identifiers range between 0 and 255 and have the length of a byte (\<b\>).
 In case a token has no payload, no payload type identifier is stored.